vasnake/artefacts-2019_2023/etl-ml-pieces.scala/readme.md

 This app takes a batch of ML models, trained earlier in some 'learn' app, and apply them to each row of an input dataset (DataFrame).
 Each ML model transform an input features vector to a score value, so that each input row transformed (exploded) to a batch of output rows.

-* com.github.vasnake.spark.app.datasets.JoinerApp
+Spark-submit app `com.github.vasnake.spark.app.datasets.JoinerApp` TBD.

 ### spark-ml

-Three spark.ml (estimator + model).
+Three spark.ml packages (estimator + model).
 All three support stratification and sampling inside stratas.

 `com.github.vasnake.spark.ml.estimator.ScoreEqualizerEstimator` + `com.github.vasnake.spark.ml.model.ScoreEqualizerModel`
 Used for fixing values distribution.